chandar-lab/healthy-data-diet/README.md

 ## Installation

 ### Python package
-Clone the repository, then install the required packages:
+Clone the repository, then install the required packages as follows:

 `pip -r install requirements.txt`

 ## Running the experiments

 ### Vanilla policy gradient
-To run the experiment, type:
+To run the experiment, simply type:

 `python main.py`